noaione/ln-epub-generator/README.md

 - `chapter`: a normal chapter, default template.
 - `images`: similar to `chapter`, but mainly used for images collage (like illustration pages and such).
 - `afterword`: a special template for the afterword.
 This will add the author name at the end of the page automatically (on the right side).
-- `about-rls`: a special template for the about this release page.
+- `colophon`: a special template that will describe the book and the team that worked on it.
+This will automatically generated from the `meta.json` file.

 Also by default, the following templates are optional:
 - `footnotes`